-At Robertswood all children to enable them to achieve their personal potential.
+At Robertswood School we aim to support all children to enable them to achieve their personal potential.
 Quality First teaching is at the heart of delivering a broad and balanced curriculum and we welcome children with Special Educational Needs as part of our inclusive approach.
 We have high expectations of our children and want them all to feel a valued part of our school community.
 We operate a ‘whole pupil, whole school’ approach to the management and support of pupils with Special Educational Needs.
 Our aim is to raise the aspirations and expectations of all children, including those with SEND.

 Robertswood School’s SEND Policy